Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Plush seat that still feels supportive under real use
+• Plush seat still has a supportive stop underneath

 • Cushions recovered well after heavier lounging